virkat/virkat-website-full/README.md

 This is the source code for the official website of Virkat (www.virkat.org), a data and analytics consultancy.

 ## Features
-- Responsive landing page with hero banner
+- Modern, professional, and responsive design
+- Enhanced user experience with improved layout, spacing, and subtle animations
-- Team, Blogs, and Services sections
+- Team, Blogs, and Services sections with interactive accordions and cards
 - Contact section with email link
-- Clean, modern design using HTML, CSS, and JavaScript
+- Clean, accessible code using HTML, CSS, and JavaScript (no frameworks)
 - Static assets (images, resumes, etc.)
 - Deployed via GitHub Pages with custom domain support